SAM-NZ-1127/BNF-GRAMMER/README.md

 get the same output as you do with the original hwk2.jison.
 3
 4. The new grammar should not include %prec UMINUS.
+2 Submission
+Please submit
+1. a file hwk2.txt that contains the BNF grammar in text and
+2. a file called hwk2.jison that contains your solution in jison to the dropbox.